 EQUIS looks for a balance between high academic quality and the professional relevance provided by close interaction with the corporate world.
 EQUIS attaches particular importance to the creation of an effective learning environment that favours the development of students’ managerial and entrepreneurial skills, and fosters their sense of global responsibility.
 It looks for innovation in all respects, including programme design and pedagogy.

-- EQUIS is operated by the Quality Services Department of the European Foundation for Management Development (EFMD), supported by a broad international body of academics and professionals.
+EQUIS is operated by the Quality Services Unit of the European Foundation for Management Development (EFMD), supported by a broad international body of academics and professionals.
 Final decisions on the granting of EQUIS are made by a separate, independent EQUIS Awarding Body.
-EFMD is an international membership organization based in Brussels, Belgium.
-It has more than 730 member organizations from academia, business, public service and consultancy in 82 countries.
-EFMD is recognized globally as an accreditation body of quality in management education and has established accreditation services for business schools and business school programmes, corporate universities and technology-enhanced learning programmes.
+EFMD is an international membership organisation based in Brussels, Belgium.
+It has more than 780 member organisations from academia, business, public service and consultancy in 81 countries.
+EFMD is recognised globally as an accreditation body of quality in management education and has established accreditation services for business schools (EQUIS) and business school programmes (EPAS), corporate universities (CLIP), and technology-enhanced learning programmes (CEL).